NEASQC/WP3_Benchmark/tnbs/BTC_02_AE/README.md

 This part of the repository is associated with the Benchmark Test Case (BTC) 02: **Amplitude Estimation**.

-For executing a complete BTC fits thing you need to select the Amplitude Estimation algorithm that you want to use.
+For executing a complete BTC first thing you need to select the Amplitude Estimation algorithm that you want to use.
 This can be done in the variable **AE** at the end part of the **my_benchmark_execution.py** file.
 Once the algorithm is set you need to configure the Amplitude Estimation algorithm.
 This is done by editing the different **json** files fo the **jsons** folder.
 Valid strings for  **AE** variable are:

 * MCAE (MonteCarlo Amplitude Estimation algorithm).
 Configuration json is: integral_mcae_configuration.json
 * CQPEAE (Classical Quantum Phase Estimation Amplitude Estimation algorithm).
 Configuration json is: integral_cqpeae_configuration.json